atiaamin2019/borrelia-genome-assembly/README.md

 1. Quality control of Illumina & ONT reads
 2. Assembly of linear chromosome using Trycycler
 3. Polishing with Medaka and Polypolish
-4. Telomeric trimming of chromosome
+4. Telomeric trimming of linear chromosome
 5. Plasmid assembly using Plassembler
 6. Telomeric extension of linear plasmids
 7. Annotation using Bakta